perkycrow/perky/io/Readme.md

 const patchedManifest = applyOverrides(originalManifest, overrides)
 ```

+Loads overrides for both animator and scene resources from IndexedDB.
 Used by games that support the `?studio` URL parameter.

 ---